chaithanyarlk/News-Summarizer-Bot-using-LM-studio/README.md

 5. Use the chatbot via API endpoints:
    - Send POST requests to `http://localhost:8000/query/` with JSON data `{"query": "your query here"}` to interact with the chatbot.

-## Contributions

-Contributions and feedback are welcome!
-If you have suggestions or want to improve this project, please submit issues or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust and expand upon this description based on specific features or details of your implementation.
-This structure and content should help users understand the purpose of your project and how to get started with it effectively.